laravel-notification-channels/fcm/README.md

     composer require coreproc/laravel-notification-channel-fcm

-Register the ServiceProvider in your config/app.php:
+Register the ServiceProvider in your config/app.php (Skip this step if you are using Laravel 5.5):

     NotificationChannels\Fcm\FcmServiceProvider::class,